Implementation of the magnetic force theorem for large-scale calculations of magnon bands: application to yttrium iron garnet: Application to YIG

 In the following, we use YIG to exemplify the site-based evaluation of exchange constants as implemented in the electronic structure code GPAW \cite{Mortensen2024}.
-The structure was taken from Ref. \cite{10.1063/1.5051045}, and the collinear ground state calculation was performed using a plane-wave cutoff of 800 eV and a $12\times12\times12$ uniform $k$-point grid.
+The structure was taken from Ref. \cite{10.1063/1.5051045}, and the collinear ground state calculation was performed using a plane-wave cutoff of 800 eV and a $4\times4\times4$ uniform $k$-point grid.
 With the default PAW setups in GPAW this yields a structure with 580 valence electrons.
 We used the LDA+U functional with an effective U parameter as proposed by Dudarev et al. \cite{PhysRevB.57.1505}, and included a total of 400 bands in each spin channel for the calculation of the exchange constants.
 In Appendix \ref{sec:mft_U} we document the inclusion of Hubbard corrections in the MFT calculations.
 The total magnetic moment obtained from the DFT ground state is 20 $\mu_\mathrm{B}$ (12 majority and 8 minority sites), in support of a value of $S^a=5/2$ for all Fe atoms.
-The magnon dispersion obtained with $\mathrm{U}=2.5$ eV and $S=5/2$ is shown in Fig. \ref{fig:YIG_magnons} together with the experimental dispersions reported by Cherepanov et al. \cite{CHEREPANOV199381}, Shamoto et al. \cite{Shamoto2018} and Princep et al. \cite{Princep2017}.
+The magnon dispersion obtained with $\mathrm{U}=6.0$ eV and $S=5/2$ is shown in Fig. \ref{fig:YIG_magnons} together with the experimental dispersions reported by Cherepanov et al. \cite{CHEREPANOV199381}, Shamoto et al. \cite{Shamoto2018} and Princep et al. \cite{Princep2017}.
 The calculated magnon energies are seen to be in qualitative agreement with the Shamoto dispersion, but deviate qualitatively from both the Cherepanov results and the Princep results.
 Most prominently, one may note the appearance of an isolated band just below 80 meV at the $\Gamma$-point in the Cherepanov dispersion (residing around 90 meV in the Princep dispersion), which is absent in the calculated spectrum and the Shamoto fit.
 Moreover, our calculations predict the highly dispersive $S^+$-band to reside well below the optical $S^-$ bands at the $\Gamma$-point, which is in excellent agreement with the Shamoto fit, but not with the Cherepanov or Princep fits.
 We note that the magnon band width is rather sensitive to the choice of U, which introduces an overall scaling of the magnon dispersion.
-Increasing U reduces magnon energies and the value of 2.5 eV was chosen to produce a maximum magnon energy of 85 meV in agreement with the fit from Shamoto et al. We also note that this choice of U yields excellent agreement of the entire acoustic magnon branch (which is directly measured) with the Cherepanov et al. and Princep et al. fits.
+Increasing U reduces magnon energies and the value of 6.0 eV was chosen to reproduce the acoustic Goldstone branch obtained from the exchange constants of Shamoto et al.